How do I register?

 Socializing at a nearby pub following the regular meeting is a longstanding tradition.
 If your schedule permits, wind down, get acquainted individually, continue discussions, or just enjoy the "gay community" scenery.
 (Non-alcoholic beverages are available.)

 Is a peer support group run by and for gay men who are fathers.

 Since 1978 GFT has been helping men on their journeys.
 We are here to tell our stories and to hear yours.
 We do not tell you what to do or when; we are here to support you in the path you believe is right for you and your situation.

-*Support group meetings are 2nd and 4th Thursdays (8:00 to 9:45 pm) every month, except when "The 519" closes for a holiday.
+Support group meetings occur two times every month at The 519 Community Centre on 2nd and 4th Thursdays (8:00 to 9:45 pm), except when "The 519" is closed for statutory holidays.

 The 519 Community Centre

 Room 304 - 519 Church St. Community Centre, Toronto, ON

 Directions to The 519 ►[See map in a new window] - ('The 519': 416-392-6874)

 It is not necessary to register or call in advance.